 Hanoi’s old quarter (a.k.a. the Hoàn Kiếm district, or Hà Nội 36 phố phường) is the city’s top tourist hot spot, and business hub.
 Hotels, cafés, antique stores, boutiques, and markets are all hidden in between the narrow allies and old buildings.
 Buy an old propaganda poster, hunt for interesting old-fashioned toys, or just relax and have a sip of Vietnamese coffee during the day.

->

-> It might sound a bit crazy but insane traffic in Hanoi did put everyone´s road-crossing skills to the test.
-Especially among main roads (let say around Hoàn Kiếm Lake) – Thousands of scooters, motorcycles, and car flood in from every direction like a school of fish and they don’t seem to end.
+It might sound a bit crazy but insane traffic in Hanoi did put everyone´s road-crossing skills to the test.
+Especially on main roads (let say… around Hoàn Kiếm Lake) – Thousands of scooters, motorcycles, and cars flood in from every direction like a school of fish and they don’t seem to end.
 Well, it could be intimidating for first-time travelers and you might stand on the sidewalks for hours if you let your fear overcomes you.

->

-> Sidewalk Stumbles: Parking space for motorbikes in Vietnam is at a premium and some pavements have become de facto parking lots.
+Sidewalk Stumbles: Parking space for motorbikes in Vietnam is at a premium and some pavements have become de facto parking lots.
 Sometimes this means that pedestrians have no option but to share the road with traffic.
 In this case, be on high alert.

 Here are some tips (I call it the 5-step program) for crossing the streets in Vietnam: